In political storm, Macron wraps himself in de Gaulle's constitution, style

 Hailing the durability of France’s presidential system before laying a wreath at de Gaulle’s tomb, Macron said: “It allows me to avoid the tyranny of immediacy, which is an absurdity of our times, which means day-to-day vagaries should not decide a nation’s course.”

-Macron has sought to paint himself as a leader in the mould of de Gaulle, a towering father-figure of modern-day France who made strong authority a totem of his presidency and had a deep sense of belief in his own destiny.
+Macron has sought to paint himself as a leader in the mold of de Gaulle, a towering father-figure of modern-day France who made strong authority a totem of his presidency and had a deep sense of belief in his own destiny.
 In his official photograph, a copy of de Gaulle’s war memoirs sit on Macron’s desk.

 But even de Gaulle, who frequently ranks in polls as one of France’s greatest historical figures, lost the sheen of success as he sought to rebuild the French economy after World War Two and reform political institutions.